 Charles de Saint Etienne de La Tour was just 14 years old when he arrived in Acadia’s Port Royal in 1606 with his father, who was there to establish large French colonies and make money for French investors in the fur trade.
 Acadia, or Acadie, the French name for the area, offered many other riches, including fish, wood and limestone.

 Charles settled in well at Port Royal, acquiring woodland skills, visiting the Mi’kmaq camps, taking easily to the Indigenous ways and becoming proficient in their language.
 In 1626, he took a Mi’kmaq bride, who he had three daughters with before she died.

 By 1631, Charles was one of the governors of Acadia, and he built Fort La Tour, then known as Fort Ste Marie, at Portland Point because of its strategic location and its use by First Nations.
-With this strategically located post, Charles controlled the largest and richest river in Acadia, the St. John River, which virtually guaranteed control of access and traffic to the interior of what had become New France.
+With this strategically located fur trading post, Charles controlled the largest and richest river in Acadia, the Wolastoq river (Saint John River) which virtually guaranteed control of access and traffic to the interior of what had become New France.

 FEEDING AN ARMY!

 No matter the season, a priority at Place Fort La Tour was feeding the occupants who called it home and the soldiers who protected it and its trading treasures.